cisagov/Malcolm/docs/kubernetes.md

 * `suricata-claim` - storage for Suricata logs
 * `zeek-claim` - storage for Zeek logs and files extracted by Zeek

-An example of how these PersistentVolume and PersistentVolumeClaim objects could be defined using NFS can be found in the [kubernetes/01-volumes-nfs.yml.example]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/01-volumes-nfs.yml.example) manifest file.
-Before [running](#Running) Malcolm, copy the `01-volumes-nfs.yml.example` file to `01-volumes.yml` and modify (or replace) its contents to define the PersistentVolumeClaim objects.
+An example of how these PersistentVolume and PersistentVolumeClaim objects could be defined using NFS can be found in the [kubernetes/01-volumes-nfs.yml.example]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/01-volumes-nfs.yml.example) or [kubernetes/01-volumes-vagrant-nfs-server.yml.example]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/01-volumes-vagrant-nfs-server.yml.example) manifest files.
+The latter of the two manifest examples is used in conjunction with the NFS server Vagrantfile example: [kubernetes/vagrant/Vagrantfile_NFS_Server.example]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/vagrant/Vagrantfile_NFS_Server.example) .
+Before [running](#Running) Malcolm, copy either `01-volumes-vagrant-nfs-server.yml.example` to `01-volumes.yml` (for the Vagrant provided NFS server) or copy `01-volumes-nfs.yml.example` to `01-volumes.yml` and modify (or replace) its contents to define the PersistentVolumeClaim objects configured for your own NFS server IP address and exported paths.

 Attempting to start Malcolm without these PersistentVolumeClaims defined in a YAML file in Malcolm's `./kubernetes/` directory will result in an error like this: